Meet the Hamburger Icon

 Hiding your navigation on desktop has sparked quite the debate in the UX community.

-Misusing the hamburger (as with any UI element on your site) can be damaging to your user experience, much like a Big Mac can send you straight into a vomit-laden food coma.
-The temptation is there when a designer is presented with an overly complex navigation and utility bar and they just want to make the site look clean, so they deploy the hamburger icon without any real forethought.
-This is where the term “basement” comes from when UX designers talk about off-canvas navigations.
-It’s under the page and filled with crap.
-So why would you hide navigation items?
+Misusing the hamburger (as with any UI element on your site) can be damaging to your UX, much like a Big Mac can send you straight into a vomit-laden food coma.
+The problem arises when a designer is presented with an overly complex navigation and utility bar; in an attempt to make the site look clean, they deploy the hamburger icon without any real forethought.
+This is where the term “basement” comes from when UX designers talk about off-canvas navigations: It’s under the page and filled with crap.
+So, why would you hide navigation items?
 That’s a valid question, one that needs to be explored and tested during the prototyping phase of a site build.

 Power in the Pattern

-Some things just feel right, and anyone that has opened up an off canvas navigation can tell you it just works.
-The tactile feel of content sliding to the side in order to refocus your attention while maintaining your current place on the site is rewarding.
-It also allows for that focus to be placed on the actual page content, unhindered by extraneous clutter caused by a navigation.
+Some things just feel right, and anyone who has opened up an off-canvas navigation can tell you it just works.
+The tactile feel of content sliding to the side and refocusing your attention without causing you to lose your current place on the site is rewarding.
+It also allows for your focus to be placed on the actual page content, unhindered by extraneous clutter caused by navigation.

-We love to discover things, it’s within our nature.
-Because of this, we are driven by a curiosity that almost forces us to explore and examine anything we might deem “hidden” or “mysterious.”
-Of course this isn’t to say your navigation needs to be hidden.
-The beauty of the hamburger is that it just indicates that there’s SOMETHING you are not seeing right now.
-So what happens when you can see a navigation on your desktop site, but there is still a hamburger up in the corner?
+As humans, we love to discover things; it’s in our nature.
+Because of this, we’re driven by a curiosity that almost forces us to explore and examine anything we might deem “hidden” or “mysterious.”
+Of course, this isn’t to say your navigation needs to be hidden.
+The beauty of the hamburger is that it indicates that there’s something just beyond your view.
+So, what happens when you can see the navigation on your desktop site, but there’s still a hamburger up in the corner?
 The true power of the hamburger is that it has no boundaries.
 It can go far beyond simply revealing your navigation.
-The entire viewport is at your disposal, want to go full page — fill it with products: calls to action, a search box, a slider of featured blog posts or resources?
+The entire viewport is at your disposal.
+Want to go full page, fill it with products, calls to action, a search box, a slider of featured blog posts or resources?
 Why the hell not.

-The hamburger is ever-present and indicates that there are important items just within reach that can enhance your current browsing experience.
-That’s the key, determining if the hamburger is truly enhancing your user experience.
+The hamburger, which is recognizable, is ever-present and indicates that there are important items just within reach that can enhance your current browsing experience.
+That’s the key — determining if the hamburger is truly enhancing your user experience.

 Is the Hamburger Icon Right for Your Website?

-During those crucial early months of planning, researching, site mapping and prototyping, your creative team will need to break down the multitude of interface variables that your project presents in order to make that ever-important decision.
-Do I need a hamburger icon on my desktop or mobile app?
+During those crucial early months of planning, researching, site mapping, and prototyping, your creative team will need to break down the variables that your project presents in order to make that ever-important decision.
+Do I need a hamburger menu website icon on my desktop or mobile app?
 How can I get the most out of screen real estate?
 According to Localytics, 21% of users get rid of apps after just one use, so it’s important to engage people from the get-go.
 So, can hamburger navigation help — or will it hurt?